open-mmlab/mmcv/docs/runner.md

 - Say we want to put both train and val in the workflow, then we can set: workflow = [('train', 3), ('val',1)].
 The runner will first execute train for 3 epochs and then switch to val mode and execute val for 1 epoch.
 The workflow will be repeated until the current epoch hit the max_epochs.
 - Workflow is highly flexible.
 Therefore, you can set workflow = [('val', 1), ('train',1)] if you would like the runner to validate first and train after.

-The code we demostrated above is already in `train.py` in MM repositories.
-Simply modify the corresponding keys in the configuration files and the script will execute expected workflow automatically.
+The code we demonstrated above is already in `train.py` in MM repositories.
+Simply modify the corresponding keys in the configuration files and the script will execute the expected workflow automatically.